mauro7inf/offtonic-audioplayer/README.md

 #### `getClass(<className>)` — *`Component` subclass constructor*
 Retrieves the class instance from the class registry with the given `<className>`, if it exists.
 You shouldn't have to call this method directly, since this is called from `createComponent` already.

-#### `addModule(<modulePath>)`
+#### `addModule(<modulePath>)` — *`Promise`*
 Adds to the `AudioContext`'s `AudioWorklet` an `AudioWorkletProcessor` subclass located at `<modulePath>`, a (string) URL path relative to the Offtonic Audioplayer's base directory.
 If you create any `AudioWorkletProcessor` subclasses, you should add them here.
 Adding the module to the audio context's `AudioWorklet` is a required step in the WebAudio API, but the paths can be confusing since relative URLs are actually compared to the HTML file the script is loaded from rather than the location of the module you're currently in.
 This function simplifies this complication by considering all URLs to be relative to the base directory and turning them into absolute URLs with the `baseHref` field.
+The operation to add a module is asynchronous, so this method returns a `Promise` that resolves when the module has been added (or rejects on error).
+If the order of adding modules is important for your application, you may want to use `queueModule()` and `addAllModules()` instead.

+#### `queueModule(<modulePath>)`
+Adds to the `modulesToAdd` queue an `AudioWorkletProcessor` subclass located at `<modulePath>`, a (string) URL path relative to the Offtonic Audioplayer's base directory.
+You must later call `addAllModules()` to actually add the processors (as in `addModule()`) and empty the queue.
+See the documentation for `addModule()` for details on the `<modulePath>`.

+#### `addAllModules()`
+Adds to the `AudioContext`'s `AudioWorklet` all of the `AudioWorkletProcessor` subclasses located at the paths in `modulesToAdd`, in order from the first element to the last.
+Since adding a module is asynchronous, this method waits until each module addition is completed before beginning the next, thus ensuring the proper order.

+#### `addModulesFromList(<list>)`
+`<list>` should be an `Array` of module paths, as described in the documentation for `addModule()`.
+This method will add the first module in the list (if it isn't empty) to the `AudioWorklet`, then when that's done, it will call itself on the list starting from its second element.
+You should probably not call this method directly; use `eueueModule()` and `addAllModules()` instead.

 #### `createComponent(<properties>, <player>, <registry>)` — *`Component` subclass*
 Creates a `Component` instance based on `<properties>`, which is an object whose keys are property names and whose values are the property values, including the key `className`, whose value should be a class that has been previously registered with `registerClass()` (built-in classes are already registered).  `<player>` is the `Player` instance that should be attached to the component; if it is not provided (`null` or `undefined`), the default player (the global object's `player` field) will be used by default.
 Similarly, `<registry>` is the player's `registry` unless another is provided.
 If any properties themselves define a new component (by containing `className`), `createComponent()` will be recursively called on them, with the same `<player>` argument.